estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Tallinna	2	nmod
+1	LOC	Iraani	2	nmod

-2	OTHER	ekslinnapea	0	root
+2	OTHER	poksija	0	root

-3	OTHER	Jüri	2	appos
+3	OTHER	Anosheravan	2	appos

-4	OTHER	Mõis	3	flat
+4	OTHER	Nourian	3	flat

 has_ner: True